Master's Studentships in Humanities and Social Science

 You can apply to one of the Master's programmes that we fund if you want to develop humanities or social science research skills and train in an area of health.

-You should usually have at least a 2:1 honours degree (or equivalent) in a relevant subject.
-You can apply before you graduate, but you must have obtained your degree before taking up the award.
+You can apply before you graduate, but you must have obtained your degree (or equivalent) before taking up the award.

 Find out more about eligibility by going to the websites of the programmes we've funded (see the 'How to apply' section on this page).